-That is why you have to set stop loss for each position and allow the profit to grow, thus compensating for the previous losses.
+That is why you have to set a stop loss for each position and allow the profit to grow, thus compensating for the previous losses.

 Trading with two moving averages

-This approach is similar to the previous one, but here the chart has two MAs with different parameters.
+This approach is similar to the previous one, but here the chart has two MAs with different time parameters.
 The signal will be the intersection of the two MAs:

 - If the fast MA crosses the slow one upwards, a long position is open.